datasalt/splout-jdbc/README.md

   * Autodetecting from the query.
 You should provide the name of the columns used for partitioning in the connection string (i.e. jdbc:splout://localhost:4412?key='country_code'&tablespace='city_pby_country_code').
     The driver will autodetect the key in simple queries like that: <pre>select * from city where country_code = 'AFG';</pre>
-  * An explicit key can be provided by prepending the query with "key=<key>;".
+  * An explicit key can be provided by prepending the query with "key=yourKey;".
 For example, the following query uses explicit key submission: <pre>key=AFG; select * from city where country_code = cCode("Afganistan");</pre>

 A particular tablespace must be also provided in the connection string.